Synerty/peek-mobile-theme/docs/plugin_screens/chat/chat.rst

 ::

         .plugin-chat-list{
+        /*
-        /* Contains the Chat List screen looks classes */ ...
+            Contains the chat-list component classes
+        */
+            ...

             messages{
+            /*
-            /* Contains the Messages button looks attributes unique to the Chat List */ ...
+                Contains the Messages attributes unique to the Chat List */
+                ...

                 icon{
+                /*
-                /* Contains the icon looks attributes unique to the message class */ ...
+                    Contains the icon attributes unique to the message class The icon is used to indicate unread messages */
+                    ...

                 }

-                topic{
+                title{
+                /*
-                /* Contains the topic text looks attributes unique to the message class */ ...
+                    Contains the topic text attributes unique to the message class */
+                    ...

                 }